traPtitech/NeoShowcase/docs/architecture.md

 ## Overview

-NeoShowcase is a PaaS (Platform as a Service) that traP members (users) can use.
+NeoShowcase is a PaaS (**Platform as a Service**) that traP members (users) can use.

 Here, PaaS refers to a service that runs applications on behalf of users just with the source code of the application and a minimal configuration.
 Users manage the source code of their applications on Git and push it to services like GitHub or Gitea.
 NeoShowcase automatically detects updates and builds applications according to user settings.

+## The Reconciliation Design

-One of the major design principles of NeoShowcase is the "reconciliation loop" (also known as the reconciliation pattern, synchronization, eventual consistency, etc.).
+One major design principle of NeoShowcase is **reconciliation loop** (also known as reconciliation pattern, synchronization, eventual consistency, etc.).
-This is heavily influenced by the processing method of Kubernetes controllers (in fact, NeoShowcase can also be considered a Kubernetes controller).
+This is heavily influenced by the processing method of Kubernetes controllers (in fact, "ns-controller" component is a kind of Kubernetes controller).

-In contrast, there is an "event-driven" design, where internal processes are triggered by user actions or external events, and perform some processing which may fire more events.
+Let's compare this to event(-only)-driven design, where internal processes are *only* triggered by user actions or external events, and perform some processing which may fire more events.
-However, event-driven designs can become complex when events are lost during communication or when processes triggered by events fail or crash.
+When events are lost during communication or when processing fails, we need rigorous error handling and retry logic.

-In contrast, the "reconciliation loop" periodically monitors the system's state and performs "reconciliation" only when it is not in the desired state.
+Whereas the reconciliation loop design periodically monitors the system's state and performs **reconciliation** which tries to bring the current state to the desired state.

-While the event-driven approach tends to have slightly higher computational overhead, it eliminates the need for complex retry logic.
+While the reconciliation loop design tends to have slightly higher computational overhead, it doesn't need complex retry logic.

-Each process only needs to bring its responsible state to the desired state, making the logic simpler.
+### Examples

-Each component has its own "reconciliation loop."
+Each component has its own reconciliation loop.
+Each component starts processing on a timer or when receiving an event from another component.

+- controller/repository_fetcher
+  - Updates applications' build target commit hashes.
-- controller/repository_fetcher: Every 3 minutes or when an event occurs, it retrieves a list of repositories and applications from the database, fetches the latest commit hash corresponding to the git ref specified by each application, and stores that value in the database.
+    - Retrieves a list of repositories and applications from the database, fetches the latest commit hash corresponding to the git ref specified by each application, and stores that value in the database.
     - This is influenced by the way ArgoCD updates.
 Argo CD polls Git repositories every three minutes to detect changes to the manifests. https://argo-cd.readthedocs.io/en/stable/operator-manual/webhook/
+- controller/continuous_deployment/build_registerer
+  - Registers builds as "queued."
-- controller/continuous_deployment/build_registerer: Every 3 minutes or when an event occurs, it lists applications that have not been built yet (no build information queued in the database) and saves the necessary build information in the database as "queued."
+    - Lists applications that have not been built yet (no build information queued in the database) and saves necessary build information.
-- controller/continuous_deployment/build_starter: Every 3 minutes or when an event occurs, it instructs connected builders to process the next queued build.
+- controller/continuous_deployment/build_starter
+  - Schedules builds to connected idle builders.
+- controller/continuous_deployment/build_crash_detector
-- controller/continuous_deployment/build_crash_detector: Every 1 minute, it detects whether the builder crashed or became unresponsive and records the corresponding build as a failure.
+  - Detects builder crash and marks corresponding build as failed.
-- controller/continuous_deployment/deployments_synchronizer: Every 3 minutes or when an event occurs, it checks whether the latest build has completed for each application whose desired state is "running" and, if so, requests synchronization with backend and ssgen.
+- controller/continuous_deployment/deployments_synchronizer
+  - Updates "current_build" field in application to the latest success build.
+- controller/backend
+  - Watches "current_build" field in application, and configures actual deployments and routing.
-- controller/backend: It connects to Docker or Kubernetes and manages the actual containers and network.
-It receives a list of applications whose desired state is "running" and ensures that the actual system state matches it by starting/terminating containers and configuring routing.
+    - Connects to Docker or Kubernetes and configures the actual containers and network.
+It retrieves a list of applications whose desired state is "running" and ensures that the actual system state matches it by starting/terminating containers and configuring routing.
 It also handles routing to the static file server configured by ss-gen.
-- ss-gen: Every 3 minutes or when an event occurs, it downloads static site files from storage and arranges them for delivery.
+- ss-gen (static site generator)
+  - Watches "current_build" field in application, and downloads built files in order to serve them.

-In this way, each component monitors only the state it is responsible for and focuses on bringing it to the desired state, resulting in a system that is robust against failures.
+Each component monitors only the state it is responsible for and focuses on bringing it to the desired state.
+This results in a system that is robust against failures.

 ## Components